AgentProg: Empowering Long-Horizon GUI Agents with Program-Guided Context Management: Introduction

 \section{Introduction}

 Building intelligent assistants that can operate mobile devices by following natural language instructions has long been a central goal of mobile systems~\cite{ulink, kite, autodroid} and artificial intelligence researchers~\cite{metagui, seq2act, miniwob++}.
-Graphical User Interface (GUI) agents aim to simulate human user operations on graphical interfaces (e.g. such as clicking, scrolling, and inputting text, etc.) to interact with devices and complete complex tasks within existing software ecosystems.
+Graphical User Interface (GUI) agents aim to simulate human user operations on graphical interfaces (\eg, clicking, scrolling, and inputting text) to interact with devices and complete complex tasks within existing software ecosystems.
+Mobile GUI environments present unique challenges compared to web or desktop settings: (1) \textbf{severe partial observability} due to the constrained screen size of mobile devices as only a small portion of UI elements is visible, and critical device states are usually hidden from the screen, making the observability problem more significant than on web or desktop platforms; (2) \textbf{noisy accessibility trees} as many mobile applications provide incomplete, misleading or even no accessibility tree support, while a complete DOM tree is often readily accessible in web environments, making symbolic program approaches that depend on structured elements unreliable; (3) \textbf{fragmented UI ecosystems}, where the system share panels, permission dialogs, or even interaction patterns are different across different OS versions and device manufacturers, challenging the generalization ability of agents.
 Recent advances in large language models (LLMs) and vision-language models (VLMs) have shown promising results in this domain.
 Building upon these foundation models, researchers have developed rich agent frameworks that enable agents to successfully complete relatively simple tasks through interactive decision-making processes~\cite{auto-ui,yang2023appagent,autodroidv2,mobilerl,mobile-agent-v3,agent-s3,mobileuse}.

 However, despite their success on simple tasks, existing methods face significant challenges when scaling to long-horizon scenarios—tasks that require dozens or even hundreds of steps to complete.
 The ability to complete such long tasks is usually more desirable, as they are often cumbersome and difficult for human users.
 For instance, an example long task is to review all events on today's calendar (including sending messages, creating notes, etc.) and generate follow-up steps on all scheduled items, or to navigate between multiple shopping and note apps to compare and record product prices.
 These challenges manifest in two critical dimensions.
 First, model performance degrades significantly on extended tasks, as language models struggle to maintain coherence and task-relevant reasoning over protracted sequences~\citep{liu-etal-2024-lost,an2024does}.
 Second, the computational cost grows substantially as the interaction history increases, with each decision requiring to process an increasingly long context.